 New students must meet all admission criteria and have been accepted before a scholarship amount will be awarded.

-Families must complete a NAIS School and Student Service for Financial Aid (SSS) assessment application and provide the first two pages of their federal tax records to verify eligibility.
+Families must complete a FACTS assessment application and provide a copy of their federal tax records to FACTS to verify eligibility.

 The completion of the financial aid application is not a binding agreement that assistance is available or will be granted.